pricenometry/api-docs/source/includes/_apiv1.md

 social | false | Automatically fetch new social data (default: false)

 <aside class="notice">
-You must replace `:CONTAINER` with the available container you are finding top product for.
+You must replace `:CONTAINER` with the available container you are searching in and `:TYPE` with what you are comparing.
 </aside>